Know Before You Go

-Take the time in advance of your trip to do the research on the locations you're planning to visit.
-Be sure to know which facilities are open for day-use, require reservations or offer overnight camping.
-Also learn about capacity limits, special regulations and available supplies.
+Take the time in advance of your trip to research the locations you're planning to visit and make a plan.
+Be sure to know which facilities are open for day use, require reservations, or offer overnight camping.
+Make sure you're aware of any capacity limits, special regulations, and available supplies.
 If your destination is at capacity when you arrive, have a Plan B. And always remember to tell someone where you're going.

 Pack It In, Pack It Out

-Pack in all the food and water you will need for the trip plus all safety essentials such as a flashlight, a wind and rain jacket, hat, sunscreen, and sunglasses.
+Pack in all the food and water you will need for your trip plus all safety essentials such as a flashlight, wind and rain jacket, hat, sunscreen, and sunglasses.
 Few recreation areas have trash service and the campfire ring is not a dumpster.
 Bring trash bags with you.
 After you use it, pack it out.
 Leave No Trace so the next group can have the same restorative experience.

 Be Fire Safe